cmrfrd/SnakeSpace/README.md

 # SnakeSpace

-`SnakeSpace` is a module for building for composable label namespaces from [attribute chaining](https://en.wikipedia.org/wiki/Method_chaining) and args/kwargs
+`SnakeSpace` is a module for building label namespaces from [attribute chaining](https://en.wikipedia.org/wiki/Method_chaining) and args/kwargs

+### Why

+Creating a good label for a file or a key is [hard](https://xkcd.com/1459/).
+In Python, labels are either made via string concatenation or [format strings](https://www.python.org/dev/peps/pep-0498/).
+Now format strings are great!
+However they can get pretty specialized, you also have to include those persky `f` and `{}` characters.
+Now there is a better and easier way with `SnakeSpace`!

+With `SnakeSpace` you type just what you want as a chain of attributes!
+The expression `S.yo.hey.woohoo` is totally valid!
+Now labels can be created with ease!
+Or atleast in a different style...

 ### Installing